momo1231-for/momo1231-for/README.md

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         |
 |-----------------------------------------------|
 | SIEM Implementation and Log Analysis
 | Network Traffic Monitoring and Attack Detection
 | Security Automation with Shuffle SOAR
 | Incident Response Planning and Execution
-| Case Management with TheHive
 | Scripting and Automation for Threat Mitigation

 ## Tools